glideapps/glide-data-grid/API.md

 The Grid supports the following kinds of cells:

 -   `TextCell` is just a string.
--   `ImageCell` is an image URI, displayed as a thumbnail.
+-   `ImageCell` is an image URI array, displayed as a thumbnail.
 -   `BooleanCell` is a checkbox.
 -   `Markdown` is markdown text, which is rendered nicely in the overlay on double-click.
 -   `UriCell` is a URI.